 The Recipe Unfolded: A Step-by-Step Guide

 Creating this hearty slow cooker beans and ham dish is a breeze.
-Even with the busy schedules we juggle every day, we can still deliver a comforting, home-cooked meal for our loved ones.
+Even with the busy schedules we all seem to endure every day, we can still concoct a comforting, home-cooked meal for our loved ones.
 Let’s walk through each step together.

 Sorting and Rinsing the Beans